A person with a backpack observing a large, old tree in a dense forest with ferns and moss.

 I agree, it is — and it’s intentional!

-If you’re navigating significant loss, you may feel like no one could possibly understand the depth of your pain.
+As a griever, you may feel like no one could possibly understand the depth of your pain.
 I won’t pretend to fully know your experience of grief— it’s uniquely yours — but you can trust that I am very familiar with the neighborhood.
-My hope is that you’ll find in me a caring neighbor and long-time resident who knows his way around the block.
-Should you ever need support, someone here’s got your back.

 Contact us